On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: The model and estimators

-To estimate the panel QR model, \cite{Koenker04} considers the individual dummy variables estimator, which is a natural analog of the dummy variables estimator for the standard FE mean regression model.
-However, in contrast to mean regression, there is no general transformation that can suitably eliminate the individual specific effects in the FE-QR estimator, and hence one is required to deal directly with the full problem.
-In typical applications, the number of individuals can be large and FE-QR estimator involves optimization with large number of parameters to be estimated, which makes the problem computationally cumbersome, and often intractable.
-Motivated by the practical implementation challenges of the FE-QR, we consider a simple to implement and efficient QR minimum distance (MD) estimator for panels with fixed effects to estimate the common parameter of interest $\bm{\beta}(\tau)$.\footnote{The MD estimation is a flexible methodology and has been largely applied to panel data problems, examples, among others, include \cite{Swamy70}, \cite{Chamberlain82, Chamberlain84}, \cite{AhnSchmidt95}, \cite{HsiaoPesaranTahmiscioglu02}, \cite{Hsiao03}, \cite{Pesaran06}, \cite{LeeMoonWeidner12}, and \cite{MoonShumWeidner17}.} As in \cite{GalvaoWang15}, we use a minimum distance quantile regression (MD-QR) estimator, $\widehat{\bm{\beta}}_{MD}(\tau)$, defined as follows
+In typical applications, the number of individuals can be large and the FE-QR estimator involves optimization with substantial number of parameters to be estimated, which makes the problem computationally cumbersome.
+Hence, motivated by the practical implementation challenges of the FE-QR, we also consider a simple to implement and efficient QR minimum distance (MD) estimator for panels with fixed effects to estimate the common parameter of interest $\bm{\beta}_{0}(\tau)$.\footnote{The MD estimation is a flexible methodology and has been largely applied to panel data problems, examples, among others, include \cite{Swamy70}, \cite{Chamberlain82, Chamberlain84}, \cite{AhnSchmidt95}, \cite{HsiaoPesaranTahmiscioglu02}, \cite{Hsiao03}, \cite{Pesaran06}, \cite{LeeMoonWeidner12}, and \cite{MoonShumWeidner17}.} As in \cite{GalvaoWang15}, we use a minimum distance quantile regression (MD-QR) estimator, $\widehat{\bm{\beta}}_{MD}^{\rm{inf}}(\tau)$, defined as follows

 where $\widehat{\bm{\beta}}_{i}(\tau)$ is the slope coefficient estimator from each individual QR problem using the time-series data, i.e.